snoyberg/posa-chapter/warp.md

 Recently, it is said that event-driven programming is required to implement high-performance servers.
-In this architecture multiple connections are handled by a single process (Fix XXX).
+In this architecture multiple connections are handled by a single process (Fig XXX).
 Lighttpd is an example of web server using this architecture.

 ![Event driven](2.png)